shiveenp/bluhrg/source/_posts/Junior-vs-Mid-vs-Senior-Software-Engineer.md

 - **Write code.** As simple as that.
 As a junior, the expectations are not multi dimensional, and the company would thank you for just writing code and getting s*&$ done!
 You might be good at leetcode and blazingly fast at writing linkedlist implementations, but if you can't write proper javascript and css as a frontend engineer, you're already on a sinking ship.

 - **Network and be open to feedback.** Perhaps the most important skill of them all when you're just starting is to always be open to feedback from peers, whether it be via pull requests submitted at work or via a mentorship sessions with someone with a bit more experience.
 Another important professional goal should be to network with as many people as possible within the industry.
-This can involve going to meetups, tech fairs, conferences, hackathons etc. Programming by nature attracts social recluses, so going to events like those can provide a safe environment to meet new people in the industry without the undue pressure of an alternagtive social setting.
+This can involve going to meetups, tech fairs, conferences, hackathons etc. Programming by nature attracts social recluses, so going to events like this can provide a safe environment to meet new people in the industry without the undue pressure of an alternative social setting.

 - **Learn various auxiliary system.** Professional programming isn't simply writing code, it involves using version control systems, dealing with frameworks, reading APIs and reasoning about the system from them, working with databases etc. No one would expect you to be an expert in these systems, but knowing your way around it is almost essential part of the role.
 Fortunately, any good company will be willing to spend time and mentorship hours to coach you on any of those topics if you'ev never done them before.